excalamus/plover-emacs/README.md

         +---- ("weave" with the Org export system via C-c C-e h o) -----> index.html -----> read with web browser ('human readable')
 ```

-If it's not clear by comparing plover-emacs.org to index.html, peruse
+If it's not clear, try comparing plover-emacs.org to index.html and
-the Org manual.
+reading the Org manual.